-The DoD’s Stacy Bostjanik recently announced that the likely date of CMMC interim rule is May 2023.
-CMMC 2.0 will go into contracts in July 2023.
+The DoD’s Stacy Bostjanik recently announced that the likely date of the CMMC 2.0 interim rule is May 2023.
+CMMC 2.0 will go into contracts 60-days later in July 2023.

 While updated contracts are phased to begin between 2023-2026, there is no reliable way for companies to predict which group they’ll fall into.
 This means that all 80,000 businesses in the DIB who handle CUI should plan to be compliant with CMMC Level 2 by July 2023.

-If you’re starting from scratch, your compliance journey will cost more, and take longer, than a company that’s further along in their process to start with.
+If you’re starting from scratch, your compliance journey will likely cost more, and take longer, than a company that’s further along in their process to start with.
 Things to consider include the overall maturity level of documentation development, technology implementation, and what processes and procedures are already documented and in use.

-Achieving CMMC compliance will take a combination of policy and technology.
-The more technology you still have to implement, the greater your costs.
+Achieving CMMC compliance will require a combination of policy as well as technology.
+The more technologies though that your organization has to implement, the greater your costs.
 Some of the more expensive technologies include SIEM, vulnerability scanning tools and FIPS 140-2 validated technology tools.

-For most organizations, consulting costs will make up the bulk of your budget.
-This includes policy, procedure, documentation creation, and Gap Analysis.
-You should expect to spend $5,000-$25,000 on consulting costs alone as a SMB.
+For most organizations, consulting costs will make up the bulk of their budget.
+This includes policy, procedure, documentation creation and gap analysis.
+Current industry standards show consulting costs range from between $5,000-$25,000 on consulting costs alone as a SMB.

-Technology solutions, including managed services, are the next biggest chunk.
-Expect to spend $1,000-$2,500 per month.
+The industry standard for technology solutions, including managed services, are between $1,000-$2,500 per month.

-Your CUI technology solution will make up the rest of your budget, costing $30-$80 per user per month.
+Your CUI technology solution will make up the rest of your budget.
+These solutions typically cost between $30-$80 per user per month.